The Big Picture

 Here is how we handle information about your visit.
 When you browse through this website, read pages, or download information, we will gather and store certain information about your visit automatically.
 This information does not identify you personally.
-During your visit, we may automatically collect and store some information:
+During your visit, we may automatically collect and store the following:

 By learning about the number of visitors to our site and the types of technology our visitors use, we can make our site more useful.

 For site security purposes, and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 If such monitoring reveals evidence of possible abuse or criminal activity, such evidence may be provided to appropriate law enforcement officials.
 Unauthorized attempts to upload or change information on this server are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act or other law.